meinside/rpi-camera-timelapse-go/README.md

 $ vi config.json
 ```

-You can configure it to save files locally, send via SMTP, or upload to Dropbox like this:
+You can configure it to save files locally, send via SMTP, upload to Dropbox or S3 like this:

 ```json
 "storages": [